laurabenestan/Pinctadapt-RNAseq/README.md

 # RNA-seq using a reference genome

-An integrated worklow based on genome-mapping and DE gene assessment to conduct RNA-seq data analyses in Colosse
+An integrated worklow based on genome-mapping and DE gene assessment to conduct RNA-seq data analyses on cluster machines

 **WARNING**